fvgh/winfoom/README.md

 * Maven 3.x version
 * Git for Windows

-Then open a terminal and follow this steps:
+Then open a terminal and execute the commands:

 1) `git clone https://github.com/ecovaci/winfoom.git`
 2) `cd winfoom`